Beatso/old-website/content/stuff-i-made.md

 [Website](https://rpinfo.beatso.tk/)

+## Simple Auto Clicker
+Simple Auto Clicker is a small program I made that has options to left clikc at different speeds for mob grinders, written in AHK.
+[PMC](https://www.planetminecraft.com/mod/simple-auto-clicker/)

 ## FingerMaps

 I am the website and bot developer for the FingerMaps team, a map making team that currently has two maps published.
 We aim to create unique and interesting maps using custom data packs, mechanics, resource packs and other stuff.